-Customers today are picky about their products and want it to be different from others, making them stand out in the middle of a thousand individualities.
+Customers today are picky about their products and want them to be different from others, making them stand out in the middle of a thousand individuals.
 Buyers seek to get products that can add a personal touch to the product, something that purely indicated their uniqueness.

 Every product that is manufactured by any brand is supposed to have a differentiating physical characteristic and features which will make it attractive to customers, this characteristic is commonly known as “DESIGN”.

 Products design, therefore, is all about building a product that satisfies their needs and provides value to them.
-Products designer is greatly useful when it particularly targets a specific customer and the solution developed exceeds its expectations.
+A products designer is greatly useful when it particularly targets a specific customer and the solution developed exceeds its expectations.

 What is the products design?

-Products design means adding great value to a product by ensuring that its designing and layout is attractive to the customer.
+Products design means adding great value to a product by ensuring that its design and layout are attractive to the customer.

 In assembled words, Products designing is a link connecting customer’s requirements and product attributes, thus providing an exact solution to the customer with value.